 In July 1920, the IRA's East Limerick Brigade flying column carried out an ambush at Ballynahinch outside Knocklong, and on the 16th, RIC and military from the Bruff district came to Ballylanders to arrest those they believed responsible.
 Gunfire was exchanged, and Michael O'Reilly, Peter and Jack Crowley, Christopher Upton, Tom Crawford and Jerry O'Callaghan were captured and brought to Tipperary and then to Limerick prison, where they were kept for a time before they were transferred to Cork County Gaol.
 The RIC District Inspector at Bruff recommended that the Crowleys' father, in whose house ammunition was found, and who had been the secretary of the local IRB branch, should be prosecuted, but the military declined due to his age and poor state of health.
 After his arrest, his house was burned out by Black and Tans.

 Cork County Gaol was demolished in the middle of the 20th century and now forms the modern campus of University College, Cork.
 The gates and outer walls of the prison are still present at the Western Road entrance.
 It was at this prison that the hunger strike started in August of 1920.
-In early Irish law, troscud was a necessary first step when seeking justice against those with greater social power.
-It consisted of a fast outside the defendant’s house from dawn to dusk.
+In early Irish law, troscud, consisting of a fast outside the defendant’s house from dawn to dusk, was a necessary first step when seeking justice against those with greater social power.
 It was a moral and public stance to induce the defendant to settle the grievance.
 Tom Pratt and James Vernon identify the modern hunger strike as originating in Tsarist Russia.
 It was then used by suffragists in Britain in 1909 and in Ireland in 1912, as a protest by Gandhi against the colour bar in South Africa in 1913, by Sikh migrants to Canada in 1914 and by conscientious objectors in Britain and Irish nationalists from 1916.
 In 1917 Thomas Ashe died in Mountjoy prison following force feeding while on hunger strike.
 In 1918, the Chief Secretary for Ireland, H.E.
 Duke, announced the new official policy: force feeding would not be employed, but no intervention would be made, and that anyone who died on hunger strike would be regarded as having committed suicide.
-After this, men were often held for extended periods without charge or trial, and hunger strikes were used as weapons against this practice.
+After this, hunger strikes were used as weapons against the practice of holding men for extended periods without charge or trial.

 The Cork prisoners were led by Michael Fitzgerald, O/C of the First Battalion, Cork Number 2 Brigade and an organiser for the Irish Transport and General Workers' Union.
 He was held without trial for a year for his role in an ambush on British soldiers in which one was killed.
 Fitzgerald and two others signed a demand for unconditional release and issued an ultimatum, which was ignored.
 Sixty-five prisoners started a hunger strike on 11 August, and prison authorities were given orders to quickly transfer many into English prisons to try to break up the strike.
 At first glance, the event in Cork prison did not seem too significant.
 However, events were occurring which would stiffen the resolve of the prisoners.
 Two days before the start of the hunger strike, the Restoration of Order in Ireland Act was given royal assent.
 This enabled trial by court martial of civilians for anything deemed a military offence.
 Combatants were not recognised as such, except in the harshness of sentencing, which included execution by firing squad.
 Coroner's inquests were abolished and substituted with military inquiries.
 This was probably because RIC District Inspector Oswald Swanzy was identified as Tomás MacCurtain's killer by witnesses at a coroner’s inquest.
 Swanzy was shot dead by agents of Michael Collins in Lisburn, Co.
 Antrim on 22 August 1920.